5 Activities to celebrate William Shakespeare’s birthday

 5. Eat food from your favorite play

-Students have done a lot of writing so far at this party.
+Students have done a lot of writing so far at this party to celebrate Shakespeare Day.
 Now it’s time to eat!
 Shakespeare included many references to food.
 So take some time perusing this great list of foods from Shakespeare’s plays, and prepare some of them for the class together.
 Perhaps you want some “great meals of beef and iron and steel” (Henry V), some “brown bread and garlic” (Measure for Measure), or “mutton and porridge” (Love’s Labour’s Lost)?

-After snacking on your mutton and porridge, play a game that was mentioned in one of Shakespeare’s plays.
+After snacking on your mutton and porridge, play a game Shakespeare wrote and mentioned in his plays.
 Shoot some archery that conjures this metaphor from Romeo and Juliet: “Shot thorough the ear with a love-song; the very pin of his heart cleft with the blind bow-boy’s butt-shaft.”
 You could also play “Handy-Dandy” from King Lear, “Flap Dragon” from Henry IV, or “Hide Fox” from Hamlet.

 Celebrate William Shakespeare’s birthday with Flocabulary’s activities

 We’re so excited to see you use these tips in your classroom!
 These activities and video lessons will have your students engaged, focused, learning, and having fun.
-Bring Shakespeare into the classroom with a creative twist to celebrate him using these Flocabulary resources.
+Celebrate Shakespeare Day by bringing his work into the classroom with a creative twist using these Flocabulary resources.